wheaney/social-freedom/README.md

 * Static website assets in S3/CloudFront
 * Route53 public DNS entries for the website
 * Cognito identities for sign-in
-  * Cognito Hosted UI can be used for sign-in/up
+  * Cognito Hosted UI used for sign-in/up
 * DynamoDB "identity to account" table containing mapping of cognito identity (arn) to account id that owns their infrastructure
 * SNS topics
   * Profile updated